Key Performance Indicators (KPIs)

 Average Handle Time

 The average handle time is the average time a representative takes from answering a call until disconnecting it.
-This is an important KPI for call centers because it shows problem-solving ability and directs customer satisfaction in the process.
+This is an important tracking KPIs for call centers because it shows problem-solving ability and directs customer satisfaction in the process.

 First Call Resolution